 Also, try to pick a hotel that is locally owned with local employees.

 Be a Green Guest.

 It is not all about how the hotel is using the energy, but about your behavior while staying in it.
 Some simple practices will help you minimize the energy consumption.
 By keeping TV, lights and air-conditioning off whenever you are not in a room, you will save a significant amount of energy.

 Also, keep your showers short and shut off the water when brushing your teeth.
 Reduce the number of paper napkins and bags.

 Do not rent a car.
 If you are going to some distant location, choose a bus or some other means of public transport.
 If the distance is not as great, it would be preferable to go on foot.
 Not only you will save money and energy, but you will have the chance to get acquainted with the destination better.
 In many countries you can even rent cycling gear and get around the city with a bicycle.

 If you are purchasing street food, make sure you do not use too many napkins or disposable cups, and if you are, dispose of them properly.
-Also, choose local food vendors and diners instead of international food chains.
-Ask around where you can get a fully organic meal made of certified organic products.
+Choose local food vendors and diners instead of international food chains.
+And ask around where you can get a fully organic meal made of certified organic products.

 As you see, keeping the environment on mind while traveling is not as hard as it may seem, but it is very useful.
 By following green practices, you are respecting the destination of your choice.

 Roxana is a Sydney based travel enthusiast with a passion for writing.
 She loves fashion and has an eye for anything visually appealing and aesthetically beautiful.
 She is all about the healthy lifestyle, loves to run with her husband and dogs and has fun cooking exotic meals for her family.
-You can find her articles on HighStyleLife and StyleByAsia.
+You can find her articles on HighStyleLife, StyleByAsia and, of course UWM.